-Also, the decision to fire Otto Addo just a few months before the World Cup has raised some eyebrows, and Carlos Queiroz will be under pressure to justify his appointment.
+Otto Addo, who was head coach through this phase, was replaced by Carlos Queiroz just a few months before the World Cup, raising some eyebrows, putting the Portuguese under pressure to justify his appointment.

 /https%3A%2F%2Fmedia.footballwhispers.com%2Fmain%2F2023%2F11%2Fimago1076500865-e1777229192114.jpg)